The Brockman Scholarship

 Selection Criteria and Process

-What criteria is used to select scholarship recipients?
+What criteria are used to select scholarship recipients?

 Scholarships are awarded to outstanding students who demonstrate academic achievement, constructive community engagement and the qualities of a good citizen.
 To be chosen as a Brockman Scholar, the applicant must show merit in all three areas.